 The Mini Rover consists of 12 Dynamixel AX-12 actuators and 3D-printed linkages and grousers (Fig. 1B).
 Each wheelleg complex can lift up and down as well as spin and sweep.
 The wheel-leg appendages function in a way that resembles legs for propulsion, but they also spin to disrupt the surrounding terrain as wheels operate.
+The rover's main body is revised to be lighter to reduce the effect of inertial forces during fast turning.

-The experimental testbed on which we run our trial is a tiltable bed containing 1 mm diameter poppy seeds (Fig. 1A).
+The experimental testbed that we run the Mini Rover is a tiltable bed containing 1 mm diameter poppy seeds (Fig. 1A).
 The bed size is 2.5 m by 1.2 m, which is large enough to avoid boundary effects during turning.
-The poppy seeds represent a flowable and deformable terrain, a laboratory analog for flowable and deformable surfaces [18].
-The granular terrain is reset to a loosely consolidated state after each experiment via air fluidization, creating a controlled uniform initial state for systematic experiments (Fig. 1A).
+The poppy seeds represent a flowable and deformable terrain, a laboratory analog for flowable and deformable surfaces [13].
+The granular terrain is reset to a loosely consolidated state after each experiment via air fluidization, creating a controlled uniform initial state for systematic experiments

+(Fig. 1A).
 For robot tracking purposes, we placed three blue spherical markers on top of the rover and three webcams were mounted on the testbed to capture the top and side-view videos.
 Markers constitute a triangle which is used to track the position and orientation of the rover using MATLAB Computer Vision Toolbox.
-Control of the rover is achieved by creating open-loop gait trajectories in MATLAB which are tracked internally via Dynamixel actuators' motor drivers and PID controllers.
+Control of the rover is achieved by creating open loop gaits trajectories in MATLAB which are tracked internally via Dynamixel actuators' motor drivers and PID controllers.